AdaCore/langkit-query-language/user_manual/generated/std.rst

     Given a list, return the result of the concatenation of all its elements

-.. function:: repeat(times, function)

-    Call the given function N times

-.. function:: map(iterable, function)

-    Given a collection, a mapping function

-.. function:: profile(val)
+.. function:: doc(value)

-    Given any object, if it is a callable, return its profile as text
+    Given any object, return the documentation associated with it

+.. function:: document_builtins()

+    Return a string in the RsT format containing documentation for all built-ins

 .. function:: document_namespace(namespace, name)